meshapi/grpc-api-gateway/docs/quickstart/http_binding.md

 ```

 1. This line imports the gRPC API Gateway proto annotations.
-2. This line states that HTTP method is `GET` and the route is `/echo/{text}` where `text` is a path to a field in the request proto message.
+2. This line specifies that the HTTP method is `GET` and the route is `/echo/{text}`, where `text` is a path to a field in the request proto message.
-3. Can be used to specify additional HTTP endpoint bindings.
+3. Used to specify additional HTTP endpoint bindings.
-4. `body` (default: `null`) can be used to specify which fields in the proto request message should be read from the HTTP body.
+4. `body` (default: `null`) specifies which fields in the proto request message should be read from the HTTP body.
 In this case, `*` indicates that all fields in the proto message should be read from the HTTP body.

 ## Add HTTP Server

-Now that we have defined HTTP bindings, we will need to regenerate the gateway code.
+Now that we have defined HTTP bindings, we need to regenerate the gateway code.

 === "Using Buf"